wagtail/wagtail/docs/reference/hooks.md

 ### `after_delete_snippet`

 Called when a Snippet is deleted.
-The callable passed into the hook will receive the model instance(s) as a queryset along with the request object.
+The callable passed into the hook will receive the model instance(s) as a list along with the request object.
 If the callable returns an `HttpResponse`, that response will be returned immediately to the user, and Wagtail will not proceed to call `redirect()` to the listing view.

 ```python
 from django.http import HttpResponse